 - Submit the Student Data Change Form to Admissions and Records

-- Come to the Student Life Office, AD 223B, to receive a new ID card with your preferred name by bringing your payment of $10 cash or check and verifying your preferred name change is reflected in MyUH Services.
+- Come to the Student Services Welcome Center, AD 201, to receive a new ID card with your preferred name by bringing your payment of $10 cash or check and verifying your preferred name change is reflected in MyUH Services.

 ID production hours: http://studentlife.leeward.hawaii.edu/page/student-id-card